Conformal generation of an exotic rotationally invariant harmonic oscillator: Discussion and Outlook

 First of all, the considered CBTs of the rotationally invariant and rotationally non-invariant nature can be generalized for dimensions higher than two.
 Furthermore, the conformal potential term $ \gamma / (x_ix_i)$ can be included into the initial free particle Hamiltonian, and analysis also can be extended for Calogero-type systems that would correspond to the case of anisotropic CBT.
 Having in mind the constructions based on exotic Galilean and Newton-Hooke symmetries \cite{AGKP,ZHAGK}, relevant to the physics of anyons \cite{NonCom2,NonComPLB}, it also would be interesting to apply our analysis to the case of non-commutative geometry.

 In a recent paper \cite{InzPly7}, by applying the CBT to the study of dynamics in a cosmic string background, we revealed a kind of quantum anomaly there.
-It would be interesting to investigate what happens with the quantum anomaly in the presence of the rotationally invariant anisotropy.
-In fact, our interest in studying RI-AHO systems arose from an attempt to understand, in the light of symmetries, the Landau problem in a geometric background with topological defects such as a conical one \cite{KatVol,DeAMarques} and a background of a rotating cosmic string \cite{Mazur,Muniz}.
+It would be interesting to investigate what happens with the quantum anomaly in the presence of the Zeeman-like term.
+In fact, our interest in studying the ERIHO systems arose from an attempt to understand, in the light of symmetries, the Landau problem in a geometric background with topological defects such as a conical one \cite{KatVol,DeAMarques} and a background of a rotating cosmic string \cite{Mazur,Muniz}.

 0.2cm

 {\bf { Acknowledgements}}

 The work was partially supported by the FONDECYT Project 1190842 and the DICYT Project 042131P\_POSTDOC.